Rayc940/ece5160-fast-robot/lab1/lab.md

 print("Loss %:", loss)
 ```

-From Figure 11, the computer does reaed all the data from Artemis, without missing any number.
+From Figure 11, the computer does read all the data from Artemis, without missing any number.

 <div style="text-align:center; margin:20px 0;">
   <img src="../img/lab1/Task10.png" width="600">